British Broadcasting Company: International influences

-The British Broadcasting Company was formed using a blueprint that the US Navy and the General Electric Company had attempted to institute in the USA.
+The British Broadcasting Company was formed using a blueprint that the United States Navy and the General Electric Company had attempted to institute in the USA.
 Early in World War I, all of the ship-to-shore and transatlantic radio stations controlled by a US subsidiary company of Marconi's Wireless Telegraph Company, Limited in Chelmsford, England, were seized and handed to the US Navy for the duration of the War.
 After the War, the US Congress forced the US Navy to divest itself of the stations and they turned to the General Electric Company which in 1919 formed a subsidiary called the Radio Corporation of America.
 With the US Navy on its board, RCA then absorbed the former Marconi stations.
 In 1926 RCA created the National Broadcasting Company, the first network in the United States.
-Peaking in the 1930s, there were attempts to bring all radio communications in America back under single monopoly control by using the patent laws.
-This move failed.
+Peaking in the 1930s, there were unsuccessful attempts to bring all radio communications in America back under single monopoly control by using the patent laws.

 The Western Electric Company Ltd. in the UK was originally formed as a subsidiary of American Telephone and Telegraph Company (AT&T) in the USA where it served as its manufacturing subsidiary to equip the AT&T Bell Telephone system.

 The British Thomson-Houston Company Ltd. was a controlled UK subsidiary of the General Electric Company in the USA.
 The Hotpoint Electric Appliance Company Ltd. was formed by British Thomson-Houston (BTH) in 1921.

 The only other company later added to the original shareholders of the British Broadcasting Company Ltd. was Burndept Limited.
 It represented the interests of over twenty small electrical manufacturers in the UK.